rfennell/AzurePipelines/Extensions/GenerateReleaseNotes/readme.md

 - 2.21 - Issue291 fixed bug that empty text parameter was not being used
 - 2.22 - Issue349 fixed missing work items due to VSTS API limitation - set variable ReleaseNotes.Fix349 to true to enable the workaround code
 - 2.23 - PR375 from @rdeveen to provide support for Azure DevOps URL format
+- 2.24 - Issue460 Fixed bug that try to add entry to a dictionary already containing that entry